Updated August 17 to add 3 new participating states: Massachusetts, Minnesota and North Carolina

 Amazon FBA sellers have sales tax nexus in states where they store inventory in Amazon Fulfillment Centers.
 Recently, the Multistate Tax Commission has worked with a number of states where Amazon fulfillment centers are located to help FBA sellers get sales tax compliant without facing fines and penalties.

 Read on to find out what you need to know about this Amazon FBA sales tax amnesty.
-(Note that this is an ongoing story and we’ll add new details here as the Multistate Tax Commission releases new info.)

 What’s is the Amazon FBA Sales Tax Amnesty?